I. AVS Executive Board Nominations

 Is serving on the AVS board the way to be programmed to perform, teach, or present at a Viola Festival?

 The AVS has developed new procedures for a more transparent process for proposing performances, master classes, and presentations at our major gatherings.
-Stay tuned for more information about our next major gathering.
+Stay tuned for more information about our next major gathering at the University of Tennessee-Knoxville.
 It is not necessary to run for the board in order to be programmed at an International Viola Congress or American Viola Festival.

 I am interested in board service, but I don’t know anyone who can nominate me.